 What's a high-backed booster seat?

-Instead, the child is secured using the car's seatbelt, which in turn secures the seat to the car.
+Instead, the child is secured using the car's seatbelt, which secures the seat to the car.
 If your car has Isofix child-seat mounting points, your Isofix-compatible high-backed seat is secured directly to the car, while the seatbelt secures the child to the seat.

 What are the advantages of a high-backed booster seat?